gselander/lake-ta-hint/draft-serafin-lake-ta-hint.md

 --- abstract

-This document defines the format for hints of Trust Anchors of trusted third parties for use with Ephemeral Diffie-Hellman Over COSE (EDHOC), either for authentication or for other purpose.
+This document defines a format for hints about Trust Anchors of trusted third parties for use with Ephemeral Diffie-Hellman Over COSE (EDHOC).

 --- middle